 In order to make two devices communicate, whether they are desktop computers, microcontrollers, or any other form of computer, you need a method of communication and an agreed-upon language.
 Serial communication is one of the most common forms of communication between computers.
 These notes explain the basics of getting two computers talking to each other using Asynchronous Serial communication.

 To get the most out of these notes, you should know what a microcontroller is and have an understanding of the basics of microcontroller programming.
-You should have some understanding of programming a personal computer as well, ideally in a language that can access the serial ports of the computer, like Processing, node.js, Python, or Java.
+You should have some understanding of programming a personal computer as well, ideally in a language that can access the serial ports of the computer, like the Processing programming environment, node.js programming environment, Python, or Java.

 Serial Communication Agreements